Anderson Island (Tasmania): Flora and fauna

 Most of the island's original vegetation has disappeared, replaced by pasture for livestock.
 There are a few remnant patches of Melaleuca and Stipa around the coast.

 Recorded breeding seabird and wader species are little penguin, Pacific gull, sooty oystercatcher and pied oystercatcher.
 There used to be a large short-tailed shearwater colony on the western side of the island until the early 20th century, when it was destroyed through the introduction of pigs, which dug up the burrows and ate the eggs and chicks.
 The metallic skink is present.

-Proposals
+Development Proposals

-In 2017 it was proposed that houses were built on Anderson Island, due to the conservation status though this never occurred as it would likely damage the sooty oystercatcher colony.
-This would have been devastating for the species.
-The proposal was to include parks, beaches, shops, schools and room for 500 people, significantly upping the population of the Flinders Island Region.
+In 2017 it was proposed that housing and some community facilities could be built on Anderson Island.
+Due to the conservation status of the island, though, this never occurred: it would likely have damaged the sooty oystercatcher colony and devastated the species.
+The proposal was to include parks, beaches, shops, schools and room for 500 people, significantly increasing the population of the Flinders Island Region.